 In the New York Times Bestseller, psychology Professor Robert B Cialdini uses his thirty-five years of research to explain the psychology of why people say yes.
 This book explains the how and why of automatic influence.
 He breaks down the six components of any skilled persuader so anyone can ethically get anyone to say yes, in business or every day life or detect manipulation.

-My key Takeaways from Influence: The Psychology of Persuasion by Robert B. Cialdini
+Key Takeaways from Influence by Robert B. Cialdini

 Takeaway #1 We Feel The Need to Reciprocate